U.S. flag

 • REM sleep behavior disorder[17]

-• Smith-Magenis syndrome: In addition to other findings, this syndrome presents with sleep disturbance characterized by changes in circadian rhythm with frequent awakenings at night and daytime sleepiness, which causes patients and families significant distress.[18]
+• Smith-Magenis syndrome: In addition to other findings, this syndrome presents with sleep disturbances characterized by changes in circadian rhythm, including frequent nighttime awakenings and daytime sleepiness, which cause significant distress to patients and their families.[18]

 Prognosis